-What!?
-You can have only 24 people but only 8 rafts?
+What?!
+You can have 24 people but only 8 rafts?

 But Why?
 Well, when you arrive, you get it.
 Hell’s Canyon dam is jammed into the bottom of Hell’s Canyon in pretty much the middle of nowhere.
 The boat ramps are down a one-way traffic road and there are both commercial and private trips all waiting to launch.

 In short, if they allowed a whole gaggle of crafts on each trip, multiple parties would quickly run into issues at the launch when it comes to room to rig and tie up.
 If you can rig on your trailer before launching, that’s ideal.

 Editor's Note: They just redid their boat launch in September and I believe there is an increased capacity of launches for 2021.
 I am unsure of the status of this project currently.